angular/angular/aio/content/guide/router-reference.md

 </code-example>

-The template expression to the right of the equal sign, `=`, contains a space-delimited string of CSS classes that the Router adds when this link is active \(and removes when the link is inactive\).
+The template expression to the right of the equal sign, `=`, contains a space-delimited string of CSS classes that the Router adds when this link is active and removes when the link is inactive.
 You set the `RouterLinkActive` directive to a string of classes such as `routerLinkActive="active fluffy"` or bind it to a component property that returns such a string.
 For example,